 at the Music Hall Theatre in Houston, Texas.

 the animals speak.
+The cast also includes Joely Richardson, Joan Plowright, Hugh Laurie, and Mark Williams.
 The film breaks the record for the biggest Thanksgiving Eve opening ever!

 NBC-TV airs the one-hour special Walt Disney World Celebrity Circus.
 The program features such stars as Tony Randall, Allyce Beasley, Lisa Bonet, Tim Conway, Kim Fields, and Jim Varney.